TRARIIS 6-MONTHLY UPDATE (DECEMBER 2021)

 They made clear that racism and racial inequalities exist in sport in the UK and have resulted in ethnically diverse communities and individuals being consistently disadvantaged, discriminated against, and excluded from sport and physical activity.

 In response to these findings, we made clear our determination to learn from the review and do everything in our power to bring about transformational change to stamp out racism in sport;creating a sporting system that is truly inclusive and representative of UK society.

 We also committed to work with relevant groups or communities and co-create solutions to deliver real, lasting change and earn their trust.
 We agreed to work together on five overarching commitments, ensuring these are aligned to our individual strategies and remits, and developing tangible and transparent action plans.
 These commitments relate to People; Representation; Investment; Systems; and Insights.

-The activities currently being undertaken can be found here [INSERT LINK TO TABLE] and include the following:
+The activities currently being undertaken can be found towards the end of this page and include the following:

 - We have focused on understanding and processing the TRARIIS findings within our respective organisations and embedding the lessons into existing organisation strategies.
 Internal engagement has raised the level of awareness of the issues, helping staff identify inequalities and initiate changes in their work to remove barriers, including the way we recruit, how we invest, and who we partner with.